simon-milleto/MultiSnake/back-end.md

 ## Stack :

-- Node.js (moteur JS)
+- Node.js (JS engine)
-- Socket.io (websockets/tps réel)
+- Socket.io (websockets/realtime)
-- Express (serveur)
+- Express (server)

-Pour le serveur, on utilise Node.js/Express
+We'll be using Node.js/Express for the server
-Avantages :
+Pros :
-- Stack purement JS
+- Full JS down the line
-- Gestion des Sockets avec Socket.io
+- Sockets handling with Socket.io
-- C'est fun
+- Fun

-Gestion de la synchro temps réel :
+Realtime sync handling :
 - Socket.io

-## Fonctionnement back :
+## Back-end functions overview :

-Nous devons gérer :
+We must handle :
-- La connexion / déconnexion des utilisateurs
+- Users check-in and check-outs
-- La synchronisation temps-réel
+- Realtime sync
-- La génération des pommes et leur placement au fur et à mesure de la partie
+- Apples creation and placement throughout the game.

-## Déroulé d'une session côté serveur :
+## Game session from a server-side perspective :

-Bootstrap de la session :
+Session bootstrap :

-- Placement des pommes
+- Apples placement

-Lors de l'arrivée d'un user, le serveur :
+As the user arrives, the server :

-- Envoie les assets et le code front
+- Sends assets and code to the client
-- Attribut un UUID au client
+- Gives the client a UUID
-- Ouvre un socket avec le client
+- Opens a socket with the client
-- Capture les evts envoyés par le client et les broadcaste aux autres clients
+- Catch events sent by the client and broadcasts them to others.

-Durant la session, le serveur stocke :
+Throughout the session, the server stocks (real-time) :
-- Les props du joueur : nombre de pommes mangées, l'UUID du joueur.
+- Player's props : UUID, eated apples count
-- Le nombre de joueurs sur la session (avec un nombre limite global)
+- Global players count(with a max limit)
-- Le nombre et placement des pommes sur le tableau de jeu.
+- Count and placement of apples on the gameboard
-- La longueur et le placement des serpents OU les cases du tableau de jeu non-occupées
+- Length and placement of all snakes OR free squares